Testing Composer Plugins

 This composer.json does two things:

-2. Add asset-packagist to provide asset packages required by Yii.
+, which in turn would also install the yii2-composer plugin. - Add asset-packagist to provide asset packages required by Yii.
 This is a drop-in replacement for the composer-asset-plugin.
 I could have used composer-asset-plugin but I want only one plugin involved in this test.

 As already mentioned, this will fetch the latest version of yii2-composer from packagist.